Customers rely on SEAM to completely destroy their data.

 - Seagate Technology

-Data containing devices (computers, cell phones, tablets, etc) and removable storage devices (USB drives, CD's, DVDs, tapes) are separated and physically destroyed using SEAM’s industrial shredder, either on-site at the customer's location or off-site at SEAM’s secure facility in compliance with NIST SP 800-88r1 standards.
+Cell phones, tablets and removable storage devices like hard drives, USB drives, CD's, DVDs, and tapes are physically destroyed using SEAM’s industrial shredder, available on-site at the customer's location or off-site at SEAM’s secure facility in compliance with NIST SP 800-88r1 standards.

-SEAM utilizes secure data erasure software in compliance with Revision 1 of the National Institute of Standards and Technology (NIST) Special Publication Series 800-88, which is the industry recognized standard for complete data sanitization, higher than the U.S. Department of Defense Sanitizing (DoD 5220.22-M) standards outlined in the National Industrial Security Program (NISP) Operating Manual.
+SEAM performs secure data erasure services in compliance with Revision 1 of the National Institute of Standards and Technology (NIST) Special Publication Series 800-88, the current industry recognized standard for complete data sanitization.
+SEAM's wiping services also meet the outdated standard many customers still reference as well, the U.S. Department of Defense Sanitizing (DoD 5220.22-M) standards outlined in the National Industrial Security Program (NISP) Operating Manual.

 What are you Protecting?